beda42/tdtimer/README.rst

 an error, you can let me know at <beda(at)zirael.org> or fix it and put in somewhere online (github is ideal for this).

+© 2014 WTFPL – Do What the Fuck You Want to Public License.